 Download Import-control-list-lgfull import control and licensing order from here.

-The controls are coming despite Sri Lanka making strong gains and are ahead of many other countries and the central bank injected large volumes of money in March amid spike in private credit.
+The controls are coming despite Sri Lanka making strong gains in Coronavirus and is ahead of many other countries and the central bank injected large volumes of money in March amid a spike in private credit.

 Private credit is expected to ease and domestic consumption had already fallen due to curfews.